nselby/nselby.github.io/_posts/2016-09-08-100-Tricks-To-Look-Smart-In-Meetings.md

 <p>"Oh.
 I hadn't read the description yet.
 I was concerned for a moment, because I've seen that guy in a meeting, and I was not amused."</p>

+<p>Like Will, I recognize each character Cooper portays.
+She's had lots of time to observe - Cooper is a veteran of Silicon Valley smarm factories, having spent time at both Yahoo! and Google.</p>

-<p>Like Will, I recognize each character she portays.
-"Start the conversation," she advises, "with a hard stop."
+<p>"Start the conversation," she advises, "with a hard stop."
 She refers to the person who announces at the start of a meeting that he has "a hard stop at 2 pm."</p>

 <p>"This," Cooper says, "will make your co-worker think that every minute of your day is smartly accounted for."</p>